 I warmly welcome my right hon.
 Friend’s statement.
 The internal market could not be more important to my constituents.
 Their businesses and jobs and, crucially, our economic recovery from covid depend on seamless trade throughout the UK, particularly because of the border we share with England.
 Will my right hon.
 Friend ignore any hysteria from the Labour party in Wales and press full steam ahead with the Bill, because my constituents will welcome it?

 I thank my hon.
 Friend for her question.
-She will also know that almost three times as many intermediate inputs used by businesses in Wales come from the rest of the UK than from the rest of the world put together.
+She will also know that almost three times as many intermediate inputs used by businesses in Wales come from the rest of the UK as from the rest of the world put together.
 That is why it is important that we continue with a seamless internal market, which is good news for her constituents.
-I would just say to her that I am not prone to hysteria.
+I would also just say to her that I am not prone to hysteria.

-The European Parliament, the Court of Justice and the European Commission have 60 years of jurisprudence for how to deal with these issues.
+The European Parliament, the European Court of Justice and the European Commission have 60 years of jurisprudence with which to deal with these issues.
 The reality is that under the proposals every single power, budget and competence, not just of the Scottish and Welsh Parliaments and the Northern Ireland Assembly but of local government in each of those countries, will be subject to a politically appointed panel that has no jurisprudence whatever.
-What will be the rights of the Scottish Parliament, the Welsh Parliament and the Northern Ireland Assembly to input people on to that panel, and what dispute resolution mechanisms will they use?
+What will be the rights of the Scottish Parliament, the Welsh Parliament and the Northern Ireland Assembly to put people on to that panel, and what dispute resolution mechanisms will they use?
 If this is not a fair and impartial arbiter, it is a power grab over every single competence that we have.

 I thank my right hon.
 Friend for his statement and welcome the White Paper.
 Like thousands of my constituents, my dad and brother work in the building sector and travel to their jobs in England every day.
 I implore my right hon.
-Friend to ignore the attempts by the Welsh Labour Government to hold our Union and constitution to hostage over political points, and to crack on with building the single market that is essential to my Welsh constituency.
+Friend to ignore the attempts by the Welsh Labour Government to hold our Union and constitution hostage over political points, and to crack on with building the single market that is essential to my Welsh constituency.

 My hon.
 Friend speaks a great deal of sense.
 As I said at the start of the statement, I want to work co-operatively with colleagues across the devolved Administrations.
 That is precisely what we have been seeking to do over the past period, and we will continue to do that.
 I look forward to their representations as part of the consultation.

-It has been eight weeks since the Prime Minister of this country has bothered to contact the First Minister of Wales—eight weeks during a global pandemic that for many has felt like a lifetime.
+It has been eight weeks since the Prime Minister of this country bothered to contact the First Minister of Wales—eight weeks during a global pandemic that for many has felt like a lifetime.
 It has been a lifetime for the hundreds of workers at General Electric in Nantgarw in my constituency, who have just been served redundancy notices due to the lack of support from this UK Tory Government.
-The 2019 Conservative and Unionist party manifesto stated that the Conservatives were committed to strengthening the Union between all four nations of the UK, but we have actually seen this UK Tory Government completely ride roughshod through devolution.
+The 2019 Conservative and Unionist party manifesto stated that the Conservatives were committed to strengthening the Union between all four nations of the UK, but we have actually seen this UK Tory Government ride roughshod through devolution.
 The White Paper is yet another assault on Welsh powers.
 Could the Secretary of State tell the House precisely when the White Paper was presented to the Welsh First Minister?

-For centuries, the internal market has ensured that the British people have the right to sell their wares and move freely between any nation in our United Kingdom.
+For centuries, the internal market has ensured that the British people have the right to sell their wares and move freely between any nations in our United Kingdom.
 Does my right hon.
 Friend agree with me that we must do everything in our power to protect the status quo and those ancient rights?
 There must be no border at Berwick.
 Welsh lamb should be sold in Scotland.
 English barley should supply Scotch whisky.

-Since I was elected, many of my constituents have written to me about their concerns for food standards, whether they are people who eat food or even the 20 or so members of the National Farmers Union in my constituency who produce it.
+Since I was elected, many of my constituents have written to me about their concerns for food standards, whether they are just people who eat food, or even the 20 or so members of the National Farmers Union in my constituency who produce it.
 In the White Paper, the Government make several references to past action on standards, but the future-focused language is extremely weak.
 Will the Secretary of State commit to minimum standards, which people can improve on but not go below?

 As I have noted, and as a matter of fact, we have had very high standards when it comes to food safety and animal welfare in the United Kingdom.
 The best way to ensure that we have the same standards across the United Kingdom is to work together to the common frameworks programme, which is what I would like us all to do.

 In this Chamber over the past few weeks, I have heard Members on both sides talking about the need to preserve and create jobs as we recover from covid.
 There are financial barriers, but there are also regulatory barriers, and these proposals ensure that they do not arise as a result of our leaving the European Union.
-Does the Business Secretary agree that his proposals will help to preserve jobs throughout every nation in the United Kingdom, and any approach that seeks to fragment our internal market—largely due to ideological obsessions of members of the Scottish National party—would make our jobs recovery after covid harder, not easier?
+Does the Business Secretary agree that his proposals will help to preserve jobs throughout every nation in the United Kingdom, and that any approach that seeks to fragment our internal market—largely due to ideological obsessions of members of the Scottish National party—would make our jobs recovery after covid harder, not easier?